 - complete the Festival Permit Application 2018 (download below)

-- return your document to any of our Customer Service Centres and pay the relevant fee in person; or
+- return your document to any of our Customer and Library Service Centres and pay the relevant fee in person; or

 - return your documents to Mitchell Shire Council and an Officer will call you to take payment over the phone